TURBO SALESYOUR TURBO SALES SPECIALIST

 TURBO REPAIRSFULL TURBO REPAIR SERVICE

-Alltech offers the most complete range of turbos and turbo accessories in the country!
-We are New Zealand Master distributor for all the major turbo brands such as Garrett Advancing Motion, BorgWarner Turbo Systems, Cummins Turbo Technologies, IHI Turbochargers and MHI Turbochargers.
-Our facility is designed to stock a large variety of turbochargers, our process makes it seamless to get you the right product, and our experienced staff will make sure that you get the best value possible.
+Alltech offers the most complete range of turbocharers, accessories, and parts in the country!
+We are New Zealand Master distributor for all the major turbocharger brands such as Garrett Advancing Motion, BorgWarner Turbo Systems, Cummins Turbo Technologies, IHI Turbochargers and MHI Turbochargers.
+Our facility is designed to stock a large variety of turbochargers for both petrol and diesel applications, our process makes it seamless to get you the right product, and our experienced staff will make sure that you get the best value possible.

 Turbo Servicing & Repairs

 Our experienced team has the technical knowledge and parts to handle all your turbocharger maintenance, repair or overhaul needs.

 As New Zealand’s leading turbo distributor our commitment to precision servicing of turbo equipment follows that matches the build quality set by turbo manufacturers themselves.
 The standard turbo manufacturing processes involves multiple stages of assembly and balance-testing, meaning the ability of your typical turbo servicing company to return a damaged turbo to near-new condition is severely limited.